marinaMiller39636/notes/README.md

 3. **Liskov Substitution Principle**: Derived classes must be substitutable for their base classes without altering correctness.
 4. **Interface Segregation Principle**: Make fine-grained interfaces that are tailored to clients, rather than one-size-fits-all.
 5. **Dependency Inversion Principle**: High-level modules should not depend on low-level modules; both should depend on abstractions.
 Abstractions should not depend on details; details should depend on abstractions.

+# 2024-02-28
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, determine the most important tasks to complete, as these should take priority.
+Next, break down each task into smaller, manageable steps, which will make it easier to stay focused.

+Use task management tools, such as Trello or Asana, to keep track of your progress and ensure that you stay on track.
+These tools can help to visualize your tasks and make them easier for you and your team to manage.
+Additionally, set reminders and deadlines for each step, so that your to-do list stays organized and you don't forget anything important.